PCSX2/pcsx2-net-www/docs/post/controllers.md

 A newer Input Source for Windows only, which replaces DInput.
 But it's not backwards compatible, you need to have an XInput compatible device to use it.
-There's not much real need to use XInput, unless you're using DS3's through DsHidMini for pressure sensitivity.
+There's not much real need to use XInput.
-Otherwise, use SDL.

 ### DInput